hwxi/CS520-2021-Spring/assigns/assign00/README.md

 (and my bu email address is hwxi@bu.edu).
 Please note that USERID is NOT your BU identification number (which is U followed by 8 digits).

+After your repository is created, please share it with me.
+Note that my github id is 'hwxi'.

 ## Task 2 (10 bonus points)

 Installing ATS on your own laptop computer.
 You can find information